 Requires a developer to create a fully functioning storefront

-Questions about speed and power are usually some of the first questions merchants ask.
+Questions about speed and power are usually some of the first merchants ask.
 Most of the time, merchants need to prioritize one.
-That especially holds true when comparing Magento and WooCommerce.
+This especially holds when looking at Magento vs WooCommerce.

 While Magento may offer more in terms of power, it also requires more resources to deliver the same experience as WooCommerce.
 WooCommerce, on the other hand, is a very lightweight and fast platform, but it lacks a lot of the functionality you’ll find with Magento.

 WooCommerce Is Lightweight